 Dyrehaven is a beautiful nature reserve park just 8 km north of Copenhagen that’s devoted to thousands of wild red and fallow deer and about 100 Sika deer.
 With 11 km square of imposing ancient oak trees, fresh air, natural woods and grasslands, it’s a perfect home for the deer to frolic freely and copious birds to live peacefully.
 It’s also an ideal place to enjoy a wildlife experience.

 In the neighborhood of Christianshavn, a new district called Freetown Christiania was founded in 1971 due to a housing shortage.
 About 1000 homeless residents took up living in abandoned military barracks and formed a new bohemian feel district.
 It has grown over the decades into a quirky yet established community with its own unique personality.
 The area covers over 34 hectares of land with oodles of nature trails and calm lakes.
-You can also find everything from restaurants to markets to artist workshops to yoga and meditation centres.
+You can also find everything from restaurants to markets to artist workshops to yoga and meditation centers.

 Part of the joy of travel is veering off the well-trod roads and seeing sights that might not be in the tourist’s brochures.
 That’s always my goal and Copenhagen has lots to offer the inquisitive.